CoolProp/CoolProp/Web/wrappers/Octave/index.md

 Windows
 -------
 Due to difficulties with interfacing CMake/SWIG/Visual Studio, the Visual Studio compiled versions of octave are not supported as of version 5.
-The only windows port of Octave that is supoorted is the MinGW compiled version.
+The only windows port of Octave that is supported is the MinGW compiled version.

 Build
 =====